-Then if $\rho{AB} = 1$ , $\sigma{P}^{2} = 0.0625$ and $\sigma{P} = 0.25$ .
+Then if $\rho{AB} = 1$, $\sigma{P}^{2} = 0.0625$ and $\sigma{P} = 0.25$.
 Linear average of the SDs

 An option reduces risk since you can stop a project that looks bad in phase one.
 In a portfolio of options the option limits downside risk of the individual project.
-This makes project payoffs non-linear and the value distribution becomes skewed.
-If projects are positively correlated, convexity enhances diversification and overall risk becomes lower than under standard analysis.
-But if the projects are negatively correlated, portfolio risk is largely independent of diversification; when projects are positively correlated diversification is more effective than these tools predict.
-As a consequence, options are more complex instruments for diversification.
+This makes project payoffs non-linear andskews the value distribution.
+If projects are positively correlated, convexity enhances diversification and lowers overall risk.
+But if the projects are negatively correlated, portfolio risk is largely independent of diversification; Thus diversification is more effective when projects are positively correlated.
+Options are more complex instruments for diversification.

-Principal Investigators do portfolio investment implicitly when they direct lab to undertake different projects.
-They assign different grad students or postdocs to different projects.
+PIs do portfolio investment implicitly when they assign different grad students or postdocs to different projects.
 Would expect larger labs to take greater risks.
 Firms also make decisions that reflects the option model but very few apply the formal math.
-Research-Technology Management, Sept-Oct 2007). :
+Research-Technology Management, Sept-Oct 2007).